Good Lab Practices (GLP)

 The School of Medicine GLP Office is independent from the labs served and is involved with auditing, training and advising with respect to GLP studies.
 The GLP program is composed of a both Quality Assurance and Document Management units.
 Quality Assurance issues, (including protocol reviews, data audits, critical phase audits, facility audits and vendor audits).
 This office is also responsible for quality assurance preparation and review of reports.
 Quality assurance also includes continuous training for the GLP community on campus and for individual laboratory training.
 The GLP office is also responsible for document control including development of SOPs, their storage and dissemination.
 The GLP office is also responsible for archiving GLP materials at the completion of a study.

-The GLP office is charged with maintaining GLP standards on campus.
-This include:
+The GLP office is charged with maintaining GLP standards on campus, which includes:

 - Quality Assurance Unit (QAU): The QAU unit will provide audits and inspections (facilities, equipment, personnel, methods, practices, records and controls) that conform with GLP best practices.
 This includes audits (critical phase, facility reporting and vendors), reviews (for protocols, data, training records and reports), laboratory walk-throughs and maintaining a master schedule.